Okmanbro2/taro2/README.md

 - Optimizations to the engine's core
 - Separate account system
 - And more ...
+### NOTE!
+This will <u>NOT</u> work with your game.
+I personally tuned the engine to fit Plants vs. Zombies: Roam 2.
+If you want to try and make a standalone game yourself, I used Pineapplebrain's taro2 fork!
 ## Running the game

 Make sure you have [Node 16](https://nodejs.org) or later.